rrwiyatn/ESP8266/Wireless-LED/NodeJS_v2/readme.txt

 The firmware used is NodeMCU that powered by Lua (see links below)

 This folder contains:
-	client.js 	: contain the script to create client and send POST and GET request to ESP8266 server init.lua	: contain script to let your ESP8266 module connect to your wifi main.lua	: contain script to tell your ESP8266 module to do whatever you like :)
+	client.js 	: contain the script to create client to seng POST/GET request to ESP8266 server init.lua	: contain script to let your ESP8266 module connect to your wifi main.lua	: contain script to tell your ESP8266 module to do whatever you like :)